-The decision to interrupt, resume or permanently discontinue the IP due to an AE will be left to the discretion of the Investigator, except in situations described in Section 8 Withdrawal Criteria (50).
+The decision to interrupt, resume or permanently discontinue the IP due to an AE will be left to the discretion of the Investigator, except in situations described in Section 8 Withdrawal Criteria, p 56.

 6.5.8.
-Exposure in utero
+Exposition in utero

-Two pregnancy tests are planned during the study: at D-1 and at discharge.
-Among women of child-bearing potential, only those who have a negative result on the pregnancy test on D-1 will be eligible to participate in the study.
+Three pregnancy tests are planned during the study: on D-1, prior to starting treatment, at hospital discharge and at the 3-month follow-up visit.
+Among girls $\geq$ 12 years of age, i.e. of child-bearing potential, only those who have a negative result on the pregnancy test on D-1 will be eligible to participate in the study.

-The Investigator must report any pregnancy that occurs during the observation period of the study, or that is diagnosed before or at the 6-month follow-up visit, using the appropriate pregnancy reporting form.
+The Investigator must report any pregnancy that occurs during the observation period of the study, or that is diagnosed before or at the 3-month follow-up visit, using the appropriate pregnancy reporting form.
 This must be done irrespective of whether an AE occurred or not.
 If known, the due date must be specified.